 Q. What is your address?

-100 Shaffer Road, Santa Cruz, CA, 95060.
-Please be aware that Shaffer Road is not a through street; your GPS may direct you from Highway 1 onto Shaffer Road.
+100 McAllister Way, Santa Cruz, CA, 95060.
+Please be aware that our street name has changed from Shaffer Road to McAllister Way.
+Note that Shaffer Road is not a through street; your GPS may direct you from Highway 1 onto Shaffer Road.
 Please take the Swift Street route.

 Q. How much does it cost to visit?

 There is a modest admission fee.
 See Hours & Admission.

 Yes, Community Free Fridays are sprinkled throughout the year.
 See Hours & Admission.

 Q. Do you have strollers or wheelchairs for public use?
 Are you handicap accessible?

 While we do not have strollers or wheelchairs available to the public, our facility and Daily Tours are stroller/wheel chair accessible.
 UPDATE: Due to ongoing construction on the Coastal Science Campus, our daily tours may have limited accessibility.
 Please call (831) 459-3800 for current conditions.